 The 21st Annual AleFest Dayton will be held from 4 p.m. to 7 p.m.
 Saturday, Aug.
 24 at the Dayton Convention Center, 22 E. Fifth St. in downtown Dayton.
 It will feature regional and international craft beers, and plenty to choose from, along with live music and food.
 The event will feature a variety of vintage and rare beers.

 AleFest Dayton is Ohio's longest running craft beer festival.
 General admission allows attendees to sample from an assortment of more than 200 beers.
 Live music will be provided by The Fries.

 General admission tickets are $45 in advance, $50 at the door.
 “VIP” tickets allow for entry an hour early, at 3 p.m., and cost $60 in advance, $65 at the door.
-Each admission includes 20 samples of craft beer, a commemorative tasting glass, a sampling guide, food samples and live entertainment.
-A silent auction also will be held.
+Each admission includes 20 samples of craft beer, a commemorative tasting glass, a sampling guide, and live entertainment.
+Food concessions will be available, and a silent auction also will be held.

 Advance tickets may be purchased online at alefest.com.
 A portion of the proceeds benefit the event’s non-profit partners, which include the Dayton Area Rugby Club, Five Rivers Youth Rugby Foundation, Alzheimer’s Association Miami Valley Chapter, Bike Miami Valley, Dayton Ballet, Dayton Art Institute, and UpDayton.
 In addition, a portion of proceeds will go to the Dayton Tornado Relief Initiative as well as the Oregon District Tragedy Fund.